 Some open technologic networks were originally closed national security systems.
-The Internet is the most famous example of a national security technology that was made open to the public.
+The internet is the most famous example of a national security technology that was made open to the public.
 Despite the difficulties it creates, its net effect is to help keep peace within and between nations.
 There are other examples.
 Many people don't know that GPS navigation signals were originally classified.
-It wasn't until the Soviet downing of Korean Airlines Flight 007 that it was decided the benefits of declassifying these signals outweighed the disadvantages [16].
+After the Soviet downing of KAL 007, it was decided that it was decided the benefits of declassifying these signals outweighed the disadvantages[16].
 Once GPS was made publically available, the private sector miniaturized the electronics which enabled the receiver to be added to cell phones.
-Despite navigation telemetry being broadcast only (i.e., unidirectional), GPS public availability increases network infrastructure by making information globally available via a small spectral radius while being simultaneously less vulnerable to cyber-attacks due to its unidirectionality [17].
+Despite navigation telemetry being broadcast only (i.e., unidirectional broadcast), GPS public availability increases network infrastructure by making information globally available via a small spectral radius while being simultaneously less vulnerable to cyberattacks due to its unidirectionality[17].
 An adaption that decreases vulnerability and spectral radius while maintaining global availability diminishes the loss of network resilience resulting from cascading failure.

-C. Deterrence of Cyber Crimes
+C. Deterrence of Cybercrimes Crimes

-By way of the Bayesian likelihood ratio weighted with consequences, we've shown that a rational enemy will attack unless there is a deterrent.
-One reason that cyber-crime is so rampant is that there is little deterrent.
+By way of the Bayesian likelihood ratio weighted with consequences, we have shown that a rational enemy will attack unless there is a deterrent.
+One reason that cybercrime is so rampant is that there is little deterrent.
 There's a low probability of the offending individual or nation facing punishment or sanctions, so attacks are likely to continue.
-An adaptation of cyberspace that clarifies what constitutes national and international offenses and ensures commensurate responses with a high probability will help prevent attacks and help stabilize interstate competition.
-Goldman and McCoy argue that, "imposition of financial sanctions, public/private partnerships to disrupt tools of cybercrime, and activities to disrupt payment networks run by criminals who sell fraudulent goods over the Internet" [18] decrease cybercrime.
+An adaptation of cyberspace that clarifies what constitutes national and international offenses and ensures commensurate responses with a high probability would help prevent attacks and help stabilize interstate competition.
+Goldman and McCoy argue that, "imposition of financial sanctions, public/private partnerships to disrupt tools of cybercrime, and activities to disrupt payment networks run by criminals who sell fraudulent goods over the Internet"[18] decrease cybercrime.
 Their recommendations emphasize that it is as important to punish criminals if convicted as it is to lessen the chances that they will benefit from their crime.

-Schwartz contends that deterrence of cyber-crime is a myth due to the unique nature of the medium and attackers [19].
-Thus, detection of cyber-crime or -attacks appears as important as dispensing punishment or denying benefit.
+Schwartz contends that deterrence of cybercrime is a myth due to the unique nature of the medium and attackers[19].
+Thus, detection of cybercrime and cyberattacks appears as important as dispensing punishment and denying benefit.
 The Bayesian attack formula shows how detection is intertwined with prior probability, conditional probability, and consequences, suggesting that another adaptation be the automation of detection based on techniques such as the Bayesian hypothesis test.